 As mentioned, photographs were taken every week throughout the 4-week study.

-As clearly depicted, saline and jojoba oil had minimal visible results throughout the course of the study.
+As depicted, saline and jojoba oil had minimal visible results throughout the study.
 However, minoxidil and PEO saw positive hair growth from week 2, and this continued through the entire four weeks.

 Now, while visual results can be helpful, it is important to get a better understanding of the scientific results obtained by biopsies and samples.
-First is a chart that graphs the effectiveness of all four groups over the course of the study.
+First is a chart that graphs the effectiveness of all four groups throughout the study.
 The results were the mean hair growth score of five mice in each group:

 While PEO and MXD were close in the first week, PEO quickly took the lead in terms of hair regrowth scores.
-In fact, the gap between the two treatments only continued to widen as the weeks passed to reach 60% at the end of four weeks between PEO and MXD.
+The gap between the two treatments only continued to widen as the weeks passed to reach 60% at the end of four weeks between PEO and MXD.

 Next, here is a look at the biopsy results.
 Here, we see the vertical histological view depicting the quantity and quality of hair follicles: